rockisch/umamusu-utils/README.md

 If the game is updated, all you have to do is update the `meta` file and re-run this script.
 This only downloads new files, you can set `SKIP_EXISTING` to false inside the script to force a full re-download.

+Set `HPATHS` inside of the script to `True` if you want the downloaded folder structure to be the same as the game's `dat` folder structure.

 **IMPORTANT** If doing a full download, this will suck your machine's network dry.
 Set `ASYNC_DOWNLOAD` to false to download in a less aggressive way.